minhhoit/yacms/docs/content-architecture.rst

 Page Templates
 ==============

-The view function :func:`mezzanine.pages.views.page` handles returning a :class:`.Page` instance to a template.
+The view function :func:`Yacms.pages.views.page` handles returning a :class:`.Page` instance to a template.
 By default the template ``pages/page.html`` is used, but if a custom template exists it will be used instead.
 The check for a custom template will first check for a